Karl Nessler

-Charles Nessler (2 May 1872 in Todtnau, Germany – 22 January 1951 in Harrington Park, New Jersey, USA) was the inventor of the permanent wave.
+Charles Nessler (born Karl Ludwig Neßler; 2 May 1872 – 22 January 1951) was the inventor of the permanent wave.

 Life

-Karl Nessler was the son of Rosina (née Laitner) and Bartholomäus Nessler, a cobbler in Todtnau, a small town located high in the Black Forest, just beneath the Feldberg.
+Karl Ludwig Nessler was born on 2 May 1872 in Todtnau.
+He was the son of Rosina (née Laitner) and Bartholomäus Nessler, a cobbler in Todtnau, a small town located high in the Black Forest, just beneath the Feldberg.
 He reportedly conceived the idea of a permanent wave early on.
 As a youngster, he occasionally worked as a shepherd and observed that wool, in contrast to human hair, is constantly crimped.
 He also noticed that plant tendrils would naturally curl in advance of rainstorms.
 He began an apprenticeship with a village barber in nearby Schopfheim-Fahrnau, but he dropped out after just a few months.
-He worked in Basle and Milan in different jobs, learned Italian and French, and finally moved to Geneva.
+He worked in Basel and Milan in different jobs, learned Italian and French, and finally moved to Geneva.
 There he worked again as a barber and hairdresser and finished his apprenticeship at an elegant beauty salon.
 Adapting to the French-speaking environment, he called himself Charles Nessler, and often spelled his surname Nestle.
 Later, he moved to Paris, where he tested his first perm on Katharina Laible from Ulm.

 To do this, Nessler first divided Laible's hair into three plaits, tying each close to her scalp, moistening the hair with a secret mixture, and winding the hair into spirals around metal rods that projected from the head like horns.
 With self-constructed, electrically heated tongs, similar to a waffle iron, he heated the plait-covered rods.
 The tongs had to be held constantly, and initially blisters rose on Laible's scalp.
 The curling effect was finally successful on Nessler's third attempt, when he washed out the hair rollers for a long time.
 The curl remained and was dubbed a "permanent wave".

 In 1902, Nessler patented another invention, artificial eyebrows, in the United Kingdom.
-He moved to London and married Katharina Laible.
+He moved to London, married Katharina Laible in her home-town of Langenau and took her with him.
 Though the perm was an immediate success in London, it was not well received at a demonstration for leading hairdressers held on October 8, 1906, perhaps because Nessler's English colleagues resented his competition for their regular customers.
 His electric permanent wave machine was patented in London in 1909.
 In 1912, some improvements of his apparatus were patented again.
 In 1914, he patented a last improvement before the outbreak of the war.